Perodua Alza (first generation): Second facelift

 On 5 September 2018, a second facelift was launched.
-Three variants retained: Standard (MT & AT), SE (AT only) and Advance (AT only).
-However, the cosmetic upgrades were reserved for only the SE and Advance variant.
-The cosmetic upgrades include a redesigned front bumper with a larger lower intake, a redesigned front grille with two bars, new side skirts, a new rear bumper and a redesigned tailgate garnish.
+Three variants were retained: Standard (MT & AT), SE (AT only), and Advance (AT only).
+However, the cosmetic upgrades were reserved solely for the SE and Advance variants.
+These upgrades included a redesigned front bumper with a larger lower intake, a new front grille featuring two bars, new side skirts, a new rear bumper, and a redesigned tailgate garnish.
 The Standard variant gained ABS as standard.
-Across the range, this second facelift introduced a redesigned instrument panel graphics, a new-look centre cluster, a two-motion remote control key, fixed fins between the front centre air vents, an improved evaporator and improved heat-exchange piping.
-The SE and Advance variants features redesigned leather seats and new front corner sensors.
-The Advance variant got a new Android-based touch-screen head unit with Smart Link, Bluetooth, navigation and reverse camera functions while the Standard and SE variants got a new head unit with USB and Bluetooth functionality.
+Across the range, this second facelift introduced redesigned instrument panel graphics, a new-look centre cluster, a two-motion remote control key, fixed fins between the front centre air vents, an improved evaporator, and enhanced heat-exchange piping.
+The SE and Advance variants featured redesigned leather seats and new front corner sensors.
+The Advance variant received a new Android-based touchscreen head unit with Smart Link, Bluetooth, navigation, and reverse camera functions, while the Standard and SE variants were equipped with a new head unit that included USB and Bluetooth functionality.

 By 2022, Perodua had sold more than 400,000 Alza's.